PdxCodeGuild/Programming101/labs/madlibs.md

 - [Back to Unit 2](https://github.com/PdxCodeGuild/Programming101/blob/master/units/unit-2.md)
 - [Back to Syllabus](https://github.com/PdxCodeGuild/Programming101)

-Write a simple program that prompts the user for several inputs then prints a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) as the result.
+Write a simple program that prompts the user for seven inputs then prints a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) as the result.

 It can be a little tricky to find a plain-text Mad Lib that's easy to copy and paste.
 Instead, choose some song lyrics, a poem or quote, or create your own story.